ApeWorX/ape/docs/userguides/testing.md

 ### Fixtures

-Fixtures are any type of re-usable instances of something with configurable scopes. `pytest` handles passing fixtures into each test method as test-time.
+Fixtures are any type of reusable instances of something with configurable scopes. `pytest` handles passing fixtures into each test method as test-time.
 To learn more about [fixtures](https://docs.pytest.org/en/7.1.x/explanation/fixtures.html)

 Define fixtures for static data used by tests.
 This data can be accessed by all tests in the suite unless specified otherwise.
 This could be data as well as helpers of modules which will be passed to all tests.

-A commone place to define fixtures are in the **conftest.py** which should be saved under the test directory:
+A common place to define fixtures are in the **conftest.py** which should be saved under the test directory:

 conftest.py is used to import external plugins or modules.
 By defining the following global variable, pytest will load the module and make it available for its test.